mateo1985/customer-frontend/README.md

 # Customers Management Studio #

-This is example application for customer management
+This is example application for customer management.
+The CustomerModule is placed in `src/app/modules/customer`.

 Instructions how to run project:
 1) Install modules: `npm install`